To jump to the best indoor bikes and Spin Bikes by price plus our top picks, click here:

 Schwinn A.C.
 Performance Plus Indoor Cycle Bike $1899 – 15 reviews

 Keiser M3i Indoor Cycle $1995 – 19 reviews

 Our Top Indoor Bike 2017 Picks

-The beautifully designed Keiser M3+ (or M3 Plus) is Keiser’s latest addition to their M Series line of indoor cycles.
-Setting the Keiser M3+ (Plus) apart from the Keiser M3 Plus is a new Bluetooth-enabled wireless computer, the ability to download tons of workout data wirelessly via various apps, a redesigned bike pedal, and a great new ergonomically designed V-shaped handlebar.
+The beautifully designed Keiser M3i is Keiser’s latest addition to their M Series line of indoor cycles.
+Setting the Keiser M3i apart from the Keiser M3 Plus is a new Bluetooth-enabled wireless computer, the ability to download tons of workout data wirelessly via various apps, a redesigned bike pedal, and a great new ergonomically designed V-shaped handlebar.